lookitsjerry/Data_projects_TripleTen/BI Data Jam/README.md

-# NYC Air Quality & Environmental Equity Dashboard
+# NYC Air Quality Analysis Dashboard

 ## 📌 Project Overview
 This project explores the intersection of air quality, urban density, and public health across New York City.
 The goal was to transform complex environmental datasets into a compelling visual narrative that highlights issues of **environmental equity**.